nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 Where it starts to get interesting for us is that NaNs additionally encode a 51 bit "payload" in the mantissa.
 This payload was originally designed to contain error information.

-But deceitful as we are we will misuse that NaN payload to stuff other things in it - like integers and pointers.
+But deceitful as we are, we will misuse that NaN payload to stuff other things in it - like integers and pointers.

 ### 64 bit is a lie

 On 64 bit architectures pointers have a size of 64 bits, obviously.
 But think about that again: How much is 64 bit actually?
 That's 2^64 = 1.84467441 * 10^19 addressable memory bytes.
 That's 16 EiB (Exabytes).
 Or talking in more convenient terms that's 17179869184 Gigabytes.
-I don't know about you but I only have 4GB of memory.
-I've heard of exotic server setups that have around 800 GB of memory.
-But even those abominations costing hundreds of thousands of dollars still would only need a 40 bit pointer space (2^40 = 1024 GB).
+I don't know about you, but I only have 16GB of memory.
+Some high-end server setups may have 4 TiB of memory, but even those only need a 42 bit address space (2^42 = 4 TiB).

 Unsurprisingly we aren't the first to notice this: the x86-64 architecture utilizes only the lower 48 bits (which still allows 256 TiB) of a pointer.
 Additionally bits 63 through 48 must be copies